 INTRODUCTION: A half a million chanting Ethiopians filled Addis Ababa's Revolution Square on Thursday (14 April).

-INTRODUCTION: A half a million chanting Ethiopians filled Addis Ababa's Revolution Square on Thursday (14 April).
+Background: INTRODUCTION: A half a million chanting Ethiopians filled Addis Ababa's Revolution Square on Thursday (14 April).
 They were protesting against the alleged presence of Sudanese troops on their soil to boost the open support Sudan has been giving secessionist guerrillas fighting government troops in Ethiopia's northern province of Eritrea.
 After hearing head of state Lieutenant Colonel Mengistu Haile-Mariam accuse Sudan and Egypt of aggression, groups of protestors marched on the Sudanese and Egyptian embassies.

 SYNOPSIS: From all directions, people poured in to fill the square.
 Officials later claimed it was the largest rally in Ethiopian history.
 This was a public expression to back the government's allegations that Sudan had just sent troops deep into Ethiopian territory and that these troops were already fighting Ethiopian units.